wso2/cellery-spec/README.md

 };
 ```

 Note the parameters SALARY_HOST in the Cell definition above.
-This parameters can be set in the run time of this Cell:
+This parameters can be set in the run time of this Cell.
+Please refer [parameters](#parameters) section to get more details on how to pass the environment variables.

 ```ballerina
 public function run(cellery:ImageName iName, map<cellery:ImageName> instances) returns error? {